Neural 3D Video Synthesis from Multi-view Video: Experiments

-\paragraph{\textbf{Comparisons in terms of Training Time}} Though we still require significant compute to train our models, our proposed method is highly efficient compared to alternative solutions.
+\qheading{Comparisons on Training Time.} Our proposed method is computationally more efficient compared to alternative solutions.
 Training a NeRF model frame-by-frame is the only baseline that can achieve the same photorealism as DyNeRF.
-However, we find that training a single frame NeRF model to achieve the same photorealism requires about $50$ GPU hours, which in total requires $15$K GPU hours for a $30$FPS video of $10$ seconds length.
+However, we find that training a single frame NeRF model to achieve the same photorealism requires about $50$ GPU hours, which in total requires $15$K GPU hours for a \SI{30}{FPS} video of $10$ seconds length.
 Our method only requires $1.3$K GPU hours for the same video, which reduces the required compute by one order of magnitude.

-\paragraph{\textbf{Impact of latent embedding size on DyNeRF}} To evaluate the impact of the latent-code dimension on the final results, we run an ablation on latent code length on $60$ continuous frames and present the results in Table~\ref{tab:ablations_parameters}.
-In this experiment, we do not include keyframe training or importance sampling.
-We ran the experiments until $300$K iterations, which is when most models are starting to converge without significant further improvements to the scores.
-Note that with a code length of 8,192 we cannot fit the same number of samples in the GPU memory as in the other cases, so we report a score from a later iteration when roughly the same number of samples have been used.
-We use $4\times$ $16$GB GPUs and network width 256 for the experiments with this short sequence.

-From the metrics we clearly conclude that a code of length 8 is insufficient to represent the dynamic scene well.
-Moreover, we have visually observed that results with such a short code are typically blurry.
-With increasing latent code size, the performance also increases respectively, which however saturates at a dimension of 1024.
-A latent code size of 8192 has longer training time per iteration.
-Taking the capacity and speed jointly in consideration, we choose $1024$ as our default latent code size for all the sequences in this paper and the supplementary video.

-\paragraph{\textbf{The impact of importance sampling in training}} We show that our video importance sampling scheme is able to accelerate training for dynamic radiance fields.

-In Figure~\ref{fig:importance_sampling_effect} we evaluate the effect of our importance sampling strategies, DyNeRF-ISG, DyNeRF-IST and DyNeRF-IS$^\star$, against a baseline DyNeRF-noIS that also employs a hierarchical training strategy with latent codes initialized from trained keyframes, but instead of selecting rays based on importance, selects them at random like in standard NeRF~\cite{Mildenhall20eccv}.
-The figure shows zoomed-in crop-outs of the dynamic region for better visibility.
-We clearly see that all the importance sampling strategies manage to recover the moving flame gun better than DyNeRF-noIS in two times less iterations.
-At 100k iterations DyNeRF-ISG and DyNeRF-IST look similar, though they converge differently with DyNeRF-IST being blurrier in early iterations and DyNeRF-ISG managing to recover moving details slightly faster.
-The visualizations of the final results upon convergence in Fig.~\ref{fig:ablation_is_final} demonstrate the superior photorealism that DyNeRF-IS$^\star$ achieves, as DyNeRF-noIS remains much blurrier in comparison.